ooade/NextSimpleStarter/README.md

 Just follow [Mars's Guide](https://github.com/mars/heroku-nextjs) and you're good to go :clap:

 ## Contribution
-I'm open to contributions & suggestions to make this a lot better :hand:
+I'm open to contributions & suggestions in making this a lot better :hand:

 ## License